net64-mod/net64-coop/README.md

  - Create and enter build directory `mkdir net64-coop/build && cd net64-coop/build`
  - Run cmake `cmake ..`
  - Build the project `make`

 ## Bundling Mupen64Plus
- Net64 internally uses the popular [Mupen64Plus emulator](https://github.com/mupen64plus).
-To include a build of Mupen64Plus with the installation set the cmake variable `INSTALL_MUPEN64PLUS` to `ON`.
-By default this will include an x86 build on Windows and an amd64 build on Linux.
+Net64 internally uses the [Mupen64Plus emulator](https://github.com/mupen64plus).
+On 32Bit Windows and 64Bit Linux builds a build of Mupen64Plus is automatically bundled when running `make install`.
 If you are building for a different architecture, you have to manually set `MUPEN64PLUS_DIR` to point to the correct Mupen64Plus installation.
 It's recommendet to use a build from the [official release section](https://github.com/mupen64plus/mupen64plus-core/releases).
 Be sure to use a Mupen64Plus build with the same OS and architecture as the Net64 build!

+In case you don't want to bundle Mupen64Plus you can set the cmake variable `INSTALL_MUPEN64PLUS` to `OFF`.